 Dental implants are the most effective and one of the most popular ways to replace missing teeth.
 Approximately, 178 million Americans have lost at least one tooth due to a variety of factors.
-With dental implants, Dr. June Daniel Hong and Dr. Hong at Watermark Dentistry can help you get the most natural-looking and comfortable teeth.
+With dental implants, Dr. June Daniel Hong at Watermark Dentistry can help you get the most natural-looking and comfortable teeth.

 Osseointegration and Dental Implants